wavesnetwork/gui-translation/README.md

 [WAVES Internationalisation support for CASUS Demo](https://www.instruct.eu/en/)

+Polish translation of the GUI is ready and part of the CASUS web site [http://krakow.casus.net](http://krakow.casus.net)

 # What's in the box

 The [CASUS Learning System](https://www.instruct.eu/en/) has at this moment about 2.400 labels and text blocks per language.
 In the past CASUS focused on